scignscape/ntxh/README.md

 Each of the 541 samples are discussed in some detail in the course of several documents included with the data set (some of the samples are also analyzed in prior literature, as referenced within the data fields).
 The "`documents`" folder includes three essays by Nathaniel Christen which study the samples from different perspectives in Cognitive Grammar.
 The language samples  are printed in the text as example case-studies -- as is common in pragmatics and related linguistic disciplines -- and the core data set is compiled in its aggregate form by pre-parsing the source code from which these documents were generated.

-For readers who find it difficult to compile and use the data-set application (for browsing the samples in isolation), or who don't want to take the time to work with any of these programming tools, the samples can be browsed collectively through a simple Markdown file ("`samples.md`") in the `./documents/markdown` folder -- click [here](./documents/markdown/samples.md) -- to view this file without cloning the repository, if desired.
+For readers who find it difficult to compile and use the data-set application (for browsing the samples in isolation), or who don't want to take the time to work with any of these programming tools, the samples can be browsed collectively through a simple Markdown file ("`samples.md`") in the `@/documents/markdown` folder -- click [here](./documents/markdown/samples.md) -- to view this file without cloning the repository, if desired (the "`@`" symbol designates the repository root folder).
 The complete data-set repository contains many files which demonstrate technological features associated with the idea of a cognitive-grammar description language, in addition to the specific data set comprised of these samples, so readers who do not intend to work with any of the supplemental source code directly can use the "`samples`" file for a quick preview of the data set.

-Readers may also want to browse the essays where the samples are analyzed and from which the samples are extracted, particularly the "CognitiveTransformGrammar.pdf" file in "`./documents`" (this is the most polished paper; the other two are more provisional, but all three were scraped to compile the data set).
+Readers may also want to browse the essays where the samples are analyzed and from which the samples are extracted, particularly the "CognitiveTransformGrammar.pdf" file in "`@/documents`" (this is the most polished paper; the other two are more provisional, but all three were scraped to compile the data set).
 In lieu of cloning the repository, readers may wish to start by looking at the essay on "Cognitive Transform Grammar" -- click [here](https://github.com/scignscape/ntxh/blob/ctg/documents/CognitiveTransformGrammar.pdf) -- which discusses roughly half the samples.
 Note that the analyses (and the curation of the data set as a whole) are those of Nathaniel Christen, a co-author but not primary author on Joseph Lehmann's paper, and don't necessarily reflect the views of the other authors (though I have no reason to suspect that they would substantially disagree with my argumentation).

 Amongst the data set, some of the samples were previously analyzed (or similar to ones previously analyzed) by linguists such as Ronald Langacker, Jens Allwood, and James Pustejovsky; some samples with prosodic markup or distinct prosodic features are taken from Langacker, Julia Hirshberg, the Blackwell _Handbook of Pragmatics_, and an article by Laura A. Michaelis and Knud Lambrecht; and other samples are taken from a CoNLL corpus (see below).